 Hey it’s Sasha Evdakov founder of Rise2Learn and in this video I had a question about What Makes a Great Trade?

-Well I think there's two main parts behind being a great trader.
+Well, I think there are two main parts behind being a great trader.
 The first one is you have to master the inner game and the other one is master the outer game.
 When you master both these pieces and they come together you actually have that success.

 The first part is entry and your appropriate timing on your entry is very important to your success if you’re trading directionally for example meaning you’re trading stocks long or your trading short to the downside, you need to have good timing.